H305: Guilford County Sales Tax Distribution Mods. Latest Version

 The General Assembly of North Carolina enacts:

 SECTION 1.(a) Definitions. – The definitions in G.S.
 105‑472 apply to this section to the extent they are not inconsistent with the provisions of this section.
-In addition, the following definitions apply in this act:
+In addition, the following definitions apply in this section:

 (1) Allocated share. – The product of a qualifying municipality's per capita distribution multiplied by twenty‑five percent (25%).